Research

 The project looked at protocols that determined the distribution of ventilators.
 And there was no easy answer for who should get them.
 That stood out to Vineet Arora, MD, MAPP, one of the four judges for the 2020 AMA Research Challenge.

-“You’ve done an excellent job at showing us that where you live and the protocol that is being used where you live yields different results,” said Dr. Arora, assistant dean for scholarship and discovery at the University of Chicago Pritzker School of Medicine.
-“So, we think about the protocol, does it have equity and do we have equity across the region?
+“You’ve done an excellent job at showing us where you live and the protocol that is being used where you live yields different results,” said Dr. Arora, dean for medical education at the University of Chicago Pritzker School of Medicine.
+“So, we think about the protocol, does it have equity, and do we have equity across the region?
 That’s an interesting application.
 Should we be standardizing these protocols?
 I commend you for bringing that forward and pushing us to think as a group, as a nation, of what we should be doing.”

 According to 2020 judge Mira Irons, MD—then the AMA’s chief health and science officer—taking a critical eye to procedure and protocol is a bedrock of effective research.

-“The work that Victoria did, when you think about it, is so simple in some ways,” said Dr. Irons, who in 2021 took the helm as president and CEO at The College of Physicians of Philadelphia.
+“The work that Victoria did, when you think about it, is so simple in some ways,” said Dr. Irons, who in 2024 took the helm as associate chief of genetics and genomics at Boston Children's Hospital.
 “But it underscores the fact that we have to think about what our outcomes are and how our actions or recommendations will play out.
 This is what’s important to patients and families.
 It can help inform what we are seeing in the health care environment right now.”

-Shamsh Shaikh—then a third-year medical student at Boston University School of Medicine and now a general surgery resident at Riverside University Health System in Moreno Valley, California—shared top honors with Danan.
+Shamsh Shaikh—then a third-year medical student at Boston University School of Medicine—shared top honors with Danan.
 Shaikh’s poster—“The Effect of Pod-based E-cigarettes on Endothelial Cell Phenotype: Preliminary Results”—was honored for its value as translational research.
+He is now a general surgery resident at Riverside University Health System in Moreno Valley, California.

 Shaikh’s research examined the components of e-cigarettes and the potential harm that the product can have.
 Results offered some startling data, concluding that Juul e-liquid components demonstrated acute toxicity in vascular endothelial cells.

-“You do this kind of work to inform public policy,” said judge 2020 judge Clyde Yancy, MD, vice dean for diversity and inclusion at Northwestern University Feinberg School of Medicine who is also an AMA member.
+“You do this kind of work to inform public policy,” said 2020 judge Clyde Yancy, MD, vice dean for diversity and inclusion at Northwestern University Feinberg School of Medicine and an AMA member.
 “Rather than make a draconian statement of we don’t like this, we don’t want to do this, let it be driven by science.”

 The condition is an upper respiratory bacterium that exacerbates chronic obstructive pulmonary disease and may not have been a familiar topic to judges, coming from a variety of specialty backgrounds.